Family Estrangement: A Therapist’s Guide for Women Who Made an Impossible Choice

 What actually drives a person to estrange from their family?
 This is where the research is both validating and nuanced.

-For driven, ambitious women specifically, a few additional patterns emerge in my clinical work:
+For driven women specifically, a few additional patterns emerge in my clinical work:

 The narcissistic family system.
-A disproportionate number of driven, ambitious women grew up in families organized around a narcissistic parent — a parent whose emotional needs structurally override the child’s, who requires a constant supply of admiration or compliance, and who responds to authentic self-expression with rage, withdrawal, or punishment.
+A disproportionate number of driven women grew up in families organized around a narcissistic parent.
+A parent whose emotional needs structurally override the child’s, who requires a constant supply of admiration or compliance, and who responds to authentic self-expression with rage, withdrawal, or punishment.
 Joshua Coleman, PhD, psychologist and author of Rules of Estrangement, notes that adult children from these family systems often estrange not out of anger, but out of what he calls “exhaustion and grief.”
 They’ve tried everything.
 The relationship as it exists simply cannot hold them safely.

-Judith Herman, MD, psychiatrist at Harvard Medical School and author of Trauma and Recovery, describes how childhood relational trauma — including growing up in a family with chronically disrupted attachment — creates lasting neurological patterns: hypervigilance, emotional dysregulation, difficulty trusting, an internalized sense of unworthiness.
-When adult children recognize that continuing contact with their family of origin is actively re-traumatizing them, estrangement isn’t avoidance — it’s a trauma-informed protective decision.
+Judith Herman, MD, Clinical Professor of Psychiatry at Harvard Medical School and Cambridge Health Alliance and author of Trauma and Recovery, describes how childhood relational trauma.
+Including growing up in a family with chronically disrupted attachment.
+Creates lasting neurological patterns: hypervigilance, emotional dysregulation, difficulty trusting, an internalized sense of unworthiness.
+When adult children recognize that continuing contact with their family of origin is actively re-traumatizing them, estrangement isn’t avoidance.
+It’s a trauma-informed protective decision.

 “The attempt to impose secrecy and silence on survivors is the most common means by which abusive systems perpetuate themselves.
 Survivors are told that their memories are false, their perceptions distorted, and their feelings inappropriate.
 The result is a profound confusion about what is real.”

-JUDITH HERMAN, MD, Psychiatrist, Harvard Medical School, Trauma and Recovery
+JUDITH HERMAN, MD, Clinical Professor of Psychiatry, Harvard Medical School and Cambridge Health Alliance, Trauma and Recovery

 Annie Wright, LMFT